yash-sharma1/docs-site/docs/fullnode.md

 ```

 **Notice**: For now, it may take a long time to sync blocks from Binance Chain.
 If you are not interested in sync historical blocks, you can change `state_sync` option in `{home}/config/app.toml` to true, it will catch up with the chain on most recent height after today's UTC 0:00. (so if now is 23:59, wait one more minute will get much faster sync up speed)

+> Please note the `state sync` function is just usable and many improvements are still needed to be done, so it is not  encouraged to enable `state sync` for now.

 Only after catching up with Binance Chain, the full node can handle requests correctly.